Tom's Guide Verdict

 The Ultra also has clever features like Precision Start, which allows you to bypass the 3…2…1 countdown sequence when starting an activity, and wait until you know the watch has found GPS signal.
 During testing, I was impressed with this feature — it’s nothing new in the world of the best Garmin watches, but it makes the Ultra a more reliable watch to have on your wrist on race day.
-(You can read more about my experience with Precision Start when I ran 10 miles with the Apple Watch Ultra — and thought this feature is a game changer.)

 Along with all the watchOS 9 features coming to watchOS 9 supported devices, the Apple Watch Ultra has an exclusive Wayfinder watch face that packs all the outdoor sports-adjacent complications into a single face.
 The entire face can be fully customized, and when you rotate the crown, the face turns red, for better visibility in the dark.

-Apple Watch Ultra review in progress: Battery life
+Apple Watch Ultra review: Battery life

 While this is great for an Apple Watch, it’s still shorter than a lot of the other running watches on the market.
 The Fenix 7, for example, can last up to 89 hours (or 122 hours with solar) in GPS mode.

 During testing, I went for a 10-mile run with the watch at 100% charged, and ran for a total of 85 minutes, without low power mode on.
 I finished the run on 91%, making Apple’s predictions about right.
 After a week of testing, I found with everything turned on, I had to charge the watch every 55 hours or so.